-Canada introduces legislation to legalize recreational marijuana
+Canada introduces legislation to legalize marijuana

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+“It’s too easy for our kids to get marijuana.
+We’re going to change that,” Trudeau said.

-Officials have said Canadians should be able to smoke marijuana legally by July 1, 2018.
+Officials said Canadians should be able to smoke marijuana legally by July 1, 2018.
+The legislation must still be approved by Parliament but with Trudeau’s Liberal party holding a majority its passage in considered assured.

 The federal government set the age at 18, but is allowing each of Canada’s provinces to determine if it should be higher.
+The provinces will also decide how the drug will be distributed and sold.
 The law also defines the amount of THC in a driver’s blood, as detected by a roadside saliva test, that would be illegal.
+Marijuana taxes will be announced at a later date.

 The Canadian government closely followed the advice of a marijuana task force headed by former Liberal Health Minister Anne McLellan.
 That panel’s report noted public health experts tend to favor a minimum age of 21 as the brain continues to develop to about 25, but said setting the minimum age too high would preserve the illicit market.